sethicis/cs441project2JA/README.md

 Generation for the program, so testing is handled easier.

 I/O Redirection must be used for Program Execution for output file.
+STDOUT is used for P-Code Generation Output, while STDERR is used for Error Message Handling Outputs.

 For example:
 "./calc3a.exe > test.aa"